Image bullcitydogs, Flickr

-Every cat owner has seen this, your cat is hungry, he weaves in and out of your legs, you return home from work, he rubs his cheek against your shin, headbutts you, rubs against a sofa, or a corner.
+Every cat owner has seen this; your cat is hungry, he weaves in and out of your legs, you return home from work, he rubs his cheek against your shin, headbutts you, rubs against a sofa, or a corner.
 Why is he doing this?

-Head bunting is typically used on humans and other familiar animals, lip rubbing more for objects.
-I certainly witnessed this today when our cat was seriously headbutting the hand of a friend, but then moving over to a book and rubbing his lips on the book.
+Head bunting is reserved for humans and other familiar animals and lip rubbing more for objects.
+I witnessed this today when our cat was seriously headbutting the hand of a friend, but then moving over to a book and rubbing his lips on the book.
 He was content and in a happy place.
 Not only do cats rub against the furniture, walls and you, but cats who like each other will often rub heads together.
-This is a sign of familiarity and comfort, they like each other and are happy.
+This is a sign of familiarity and comfort; they like each other and are happy.

 You may also notice that cats will rub their head and body on objects they want to re-scent.
 Maybe it is a new you have come back smelling of another cat, dog, house.
 Rubbing against you gets his scent back onto you.

 Nursing mothers secrete pheromones from around the nipple when they are nursing their kitten.
-This helps them to feel calm and secure and recognise the individual scent of their own mother (remember, kittens are born with their eyes closed so can’t see for the first few weeks).
+This helps them to feel calm and secure and recognise the individual scent of their mother (remember, kittens are born with their eyes closed so can’t see for the first few weeks).

 Types of cat pheromones

-The cat has four types of pheromone:
+The cat has four kinds of pheromone:

-The feel good pheromone found on the face of the cat and at the base of the tail.
+- The feel-good pheromone found on the face of the cat and at the base of the tail.

-The urine pheromone used to mark territories and boundaries.
+- The urine pheromone used to mark territories and boundaries.

-The sex pheromone to let other cats know a female is in heat.
+- The sex pheromone to let other cats know a female is in heat.

-The pheromone that the mother cat secretes to help her kittens recognise her and make them feel happy and safe.
+- The pheromone that the mother cat secretes to help her kittens recognise her and make them feel happy and safe.

-Pheromones can be used to our advantage to help overcome unwanted behaviours such as scratching and spraying.
-As they produce a sense of calm and happiness in the cat, we can mock these feelings with the use of man made or synthetic pheromones such as Feliway.
+Pheromones can be used to our advantage to help overcome behaviours such as scratching and spraying.
+As they produce a sense of calm and happiness in the cat, we can mock these feelings with the use of man-made or synthetic pheromones such as Feliway.
 Stress is a major cause of unwanted behaviours such as inappropriate spraying, urination and scratching in cats.
-Common triggers include moving house, the addition of a new cat (or other family member), change in routine, new cat in the neighbourhood.
+Common triggers include moving house, the addition of a new cat (or other family member), change in routine, a new cat in the neighbourhood.